AnselA01/Fish-Biomechanics/README.md

     -   `script` - R source files.

-        -   `helpers` - functions used throughout the alogrithm
+        -   `helpers` - functions used throughout the algorithm

-            -   data.R
+            -   data.R - includes functions for fetching bone data for use in algorithm, data cleaning, file parsing, and calculation of stress and strain values.

-            -   general.R
+            -   general.R - ???

-            -   image.R
+            -   image.R - function which saves fish ggplots as images files

-            -   plot.R
+            -   plot.R - plotting functions

         -   `old` - functions no longer used in the algorithm, kept for record

             -   changePointAnalysis.R - functions used in implementing